 The main areas of interest and research are Addiction Medicine (diagnosis, therapy, interdisciplinary and translational research, biomarkers, appetite-regulating hormones, behavioral additions), Suicidology, and Physician Health.

-Frederike Stöth holds a license as a pharmacist (registered pharmacist).
-Since 2019, she has been doing her PhD in Analytical Toxicology at the Institute of Forensic Medicine in Bern.
+Frederike Stöth holds a PhD in Biochemistry and Molecular Biology.
 She is engaged in research on PEth as a direct alcohol biomarker for abstinence control.
 In particular, her work focuses on Dried Blood Spots and the formation and degradation of PEth to further advance this marker.
 She works with manual processing methods as well as with the automated measurement of PEth.

 Marion Luginbühl holds a bachelor of science in business administration.
 She is responsible for the finance and human resources department at the Swiss subsidiary of an international company.
 She will look after the society’s financial affairs.